-In the console, right-click the KM main icon or the storage system icon > KM Commands > Reporting > LUNs Mapping Table…
+In the console, right-click the KM main icon or Cluster icon > KM Commands > Reporting > LUNs Mapping Table…

 Select the type of LUNs you wish the list to display: Not Mapped, Mapped or All

-- Select the sorting order: Storage System, Hostname, Host WWN/IQN, LUN, Ports or Size
+- Select the sorting order: Cluster, Hostname, Host WWN/IQN, LUN, or Size

 - Select the format: Standard or CSV